kd365/mem0_deployment_lab/ARCHITECTURE.md

 - Query: "What food does the user like?"
 - Matches: "User loves pizza" (even though words differ!)

-### 2. Memory Extraction (Optional)
+### 2. Memory Extraction / Memory Actions (Optional but recommended)

-OpenAI's LLM analyzes conversations to extract key facts:
+When `infer=true`, a Bedrock LLM analyzes conversation text to extract key facts and decide what to store:

 - Input: Chat transcript
 - Output: "User's name is Alice.
 Lives in Austin.
 Prefers morning emails."